purity-portfolio/JT-TEG-Gas-Processing/README.md

 | 35 | 7.10 | 25.63 | 34.64 |
 | 40 | 3.63 | 33.25 | 39.32 |

 A 15°C rise in feed temperature caused NGL recovery to fall by **~76%** and water in the sales gas to more than double.
-This matters a lot in the Niger Delta where wellhead temperatures shift with weather and time of day — a plant designed only for 30°C could underperform significantly in hotter conditions.
+This matters a lot in the Niger Delta where wellhead temperatures shift with weather and time of day, a plant designed only for 30°C could underperform significantly in hotter conditions.

 ---

 ## What I Learned

-- The JT valve drops pressure, not temperature directly — the temperature drop is a consequence of the feed conditions.
+- The JT valve drops pressure, not temperature directly, the temperature drop is a consequence of the feed conditions.
 Warmer feed = warmer expanded gas = less condensation.
-The sensitivity study made this very clear.
-- Setting up the recycle loop (RCY-1) taught me how HYSYS handles circular dependencies and how to set initial estimates to help convergence.
-- Checking for hydrate formation before calling a design complete is not optional — the temperature after a JT valve can easily fall into the hydrate zone.
+- Checking for hydrate formation before calling a design complete is not optional, the temperature after a JT valve can easily fall into the hydrate zone.